 Originally from Watertown, South Dakota, Wilde’s love of music began with the trumpet.
 While attending the prestigious Interlochen Arts Camp as a trumpet player, she discovered her classical voice and was encouraged to pursue that musical avenue as well.
 She attended St. Olaf College for her undergraduate degree, focusing first on trumpet performance.
 Singing, however, became her true musical passion, and she graduated with a Bachelor of Music in Vocal Performance.
 Wilde earned her Master of Music degree from Indiana University, where she studied with Costanza Cuccaro.
 She is a winner of the 2018 Mabel Dorn Reeder Foundation Award from Opera Theatre of Saint Louis, the 2017 Sullivan Grant award, the 2016 Sara Tucker Study Grant from the Richard Tucker Foundation, the 2016 Luminarts Women’s Voice Fellowship, the 2015 Jerome and Elaine Nerenberg Award, and the 2015 Musicians Club of Women Eleanor Pearce Sherwin Award from the American Opera Society of Chicago.
 She currently resides in Chicago.

-Gotimer was a part of the Artist Diploma in Opera program at CCM from 2017-18, where she received a Masters of Music in Voice in 2017.
-At CCM, Gotimer sang Suor Angelica/ Suor Angelica, Dalinda/ Ariodante, and Anne Sexton/ Transformations.
-Gotimer spent two summers at the Crested Butte Opera Studio, where she sang Lauretta/ Gianni Schicchi and Musetta/ La Bohème.
-Gotimer received her Bachelors of Music from Binghamton University.
+In the 2017/18 Season, Gotimer was a part of the Artist Diploma in Opera program at the University of Cincinnati College-Conservatory of Music, where she received a Masters of Music in Voice in 2017.
+During her time at CCM, Gotimer sang Suor Angelica in Suor Angelica, Dalinda in Ariodante, and Anne Sexton in Conrad Sousa's Transformations.

 San Francisco Classical Voice hails South Korean tenor SeokJong Baek for his “warm, beautifully modulated voice”, Mr. Baek is the 1st Place winner of the 2021 Loren L. Zachary Society National Vocal Competition, 1st Prize, Audience Award and Enrico Caruso Award winner of the 2021 Vincero World Singing Competition, 3rd Prize, audience prize and Placido Domingo Prize-winner of the 59th Tenor Viñas Competition, and 3rd Price winner of the 2021 Iris Adami Corradetti International Competition.
 This season, he makes his role and house debut as Cavaradossi in Tosca with Teatro Massimo di Palermo, joins the Royal Opera House at Covent Garden covering the title role in Samson et Dalila, joins Minnesota Opera for their VOICES UNITED concert singing excerpts from Samson et Dalila, Aida, and Lohengrin, and also joins Palm Springs Opera in concert singing arias from Turandot, Tosca, Carmen and La Gioconda.
 Next season, he will make his Prague State Opera debut singing his first performances of Calaf in Turandot, Canio in Pagliacci and Turiddu in Cavalleria Rusticana, make his Arizona Opera debut as Cavaradossi in Tosca, and join the roster of the Metropolitan Opera.